 The family ran a strict house with no talking during dinner.
-Noemí was served most meals in her room and she was given little access to her cousin Catalina.
-She had lots of free time but her anthropology books held very little interest.
+Noemí was served most meals in her room, and she was given little access to her cousin Catalina.
+She had lots of free time, but her anthropology books held very little interest.
 She and Francis struck up a kind of friendship.
-She didn’t find him attractive at first but he seemed taken with her and was a nice distraction.
-He had never been away from High Place and was curious about the outside while seeming to think he could not experience it.
+Although she didn’t find him attractive at first, he seemed taken with her and was a nice distraction.
+He had never been away from High Place and was curious about the outside world while seeming to think he could not experience it.

 Checking on Catalina